 - Power- The power factor is pretty hard to measure for the media streamers.
 As, both the devices can stream the 4K HDR video, so they have got the required processing speed to handle.
 The sheer power and the latest chips can determine the way how smooth you can have the browsing experience, and there are limited ways to test that.
 Looking on the paper, Apple TV seems powerful due to its A10X system-on-chip.
 The iPad Pro also uses the same processor, and it is pretty fast.

 There is no clarification from the side of Google about the processor used by the Chromecast Ultra.
-Since the Google’s product fully is navigated via smartphone or tablet, its interface response fully depends upon the device that you are using.
+Since Google’s product fully is navigated via smartphone or tablet, its interface response fully depends upon the device that you are using.
 In this section, Apple TV is the clear-cut winner.

-While the Google Voice Assistant seems as powerful as the Siri, but again you should have the compatible tablet/smartphone to play it.
+While the Google Voice Assistant seems as powerful as Siri, but again you should have a compatible tablet/smartphone to play it.
 The Chromecast Ultra doesn’t hold a remote with a microphone so you can’t just give the commands, and every Android device doesn’t have the Google Assistant.
 In this section, Apple TV is the winner.